espruino/BangleApps/apps/gipy/README.md

 ![Screenshot](legend.png)

+The screen is oriented so that the top of the image is in front of you.
+It will rotate as you turn.
 On your screen you can see:

 - yourself (the big black dot)
-- the path (the top of the screen is in front of you)
+- the path (thick red line)
-- on the path, current and next segments are red and other ones are black
+- a green arrow telling you which way is forward
 - if needed a projection of yourself on the path (small black dot)
-- points as white dots
-- waypoints as doubled white dots
+- waypoints as large white dots
 - some text on the left (from top to bottom):
-    * time to reach start point at current average speed
     * current time
     * time to reach end point at current average speed
     * left distance till end of current segment